 What is considered a rear-end collision?

 Rear-end collisions are a kind of rear-end accident where one car hits another car from behind.
-The rear vehicle is usually seen to be at fault though it will depend on all of the circumstances of the case.
+The rear vehicle is usually seen to be at fault, though it will depend on all of the circumstances of the case.

 What part is the rear end?